partigabor/aromatica-old/content/items/long_pepper.md

 title = "Long Pepper"
 author = "Gabor Parti"
 date = "2023-10-20"
-description = "The spike-like cluster of fruits of Piper longum from India; fruit of Piper longum, see also Java long pepper.
+description = "The spike-like cluster of fruits of Piper longum from India; fruit of Piper longum, see also Java long pepper." weight = 10

-"
-weight = 10
 # draft = "true"
 # hidden = "true"